AusDTO/gov-au-ui-kit/README.md

 2nd milestone is to iterate from there in two ways:

 1. iterate on the look and feel under the direction of the designers from the guides team
-2. include styling for commonly used and requested things that builders from other teams need
+2. include styling for commonly used and requested things that builders from other teams need.

 #### Immediate priorities

 - provide UI styling for `input`, `label`, etc.
 - styling for other buttons, next/previous, etc.
 - some sane basics for high level block elements inc. `main`, `article`, `header`, and `footer`
-- styling for primary and secondary `nav`s
+- styling for primary and secondary `nav`
-- styling for calendars
+- styling for calendars.

 ### Contributing